 - 1 large onion (finely chopped)

 - 1/2 cup white vinegar

 - 1 bay leaf

-- In a small saucepan, bring vinegar, water, bay leaf and any remaining chopped onion to a full rolling boil.
+In a small saucepan, bring vinegar, water, bay leaf, and any remaining chopped onion to a full rolling boil.
 Let cool to lukewarm.
 Remove milt, if using, from sac and rub it through a sieve into the vinegar mixture.
-Add oil and sugar and mix well.
+Add oil and sugar, and mix well.
 Adjust seasonings, if necessary.
-Pour over herring.
+Pour lukewarm pickling liquid over herring.

-- Cover the jar and refrigerate three days at which time it will be ready to eat.
-Keeps refrigerated for 10 days.
+Cover the jar and refrigerate three to five days at which time the herring will be ready to eat.
+It can be refrigerated for up to 10 additional days.
 This can be served as an appetizer or a main course with boiled potatoes and rye bread.